yegor256/blog/_posts/2014/nov/2014-11-20-seven-virtues-of-good-object.md

 be able to extend the class and ... offend him :( So a class without `final` is a bad design.

-An abstract class is the exact oposite case &mdash; he tells us that he is incomplete and we can't use him "as is".
+An abstract class is the exact opposite case &mdash; he tells us that he is incomplete and we can't use him "as is".
 We have to inject our custom implementation logic into him, but only into the places he allows us to touch.
 These places are explicitly marked as `abstract` methods.